proavipatil/SomeThing/README.md

 ## By PriiiiyoDevs
 - qBittorrent
 - Rss feed reader
+- Log channel (Added Logs Group Support So Bot Forwards Messages Of Mirror And Clones To Other Group.
+It Will Show All Files Uploaded With Bot Even In Private Chat)
 - Select files from Torrent before downloading using qbittorrent
 - Leech (splitting, thumbnail for each user, setting as document or as media for each user)
 - Size limiting for Torrent/Direct, Zip/Unzip, Mega and Clone